Envelope model for laser wakefield acceleration

 Note

-The simulation in this tutorial uses a few macro-particles per cell and a coarse mesh too keep the computational time reasonable.
+The simulation in this tutorial uses a few macro-particles per cell and a coarse mesh to keep the computational time reasonable.
 Physically relevant simulations of the considered phenomena would require more macro-particles and a finer mesh.
 Apart from the numerical artefacts whose mitigation will be addressed in this tutorial, the noise in the grid quantities will be caused also by the small number of macro-particles.

 Preparing the case study